Edward Hitchcock Jr.

 Edward Hitchcock Jr. (May 23, 1828 – February 16, 1911) was an American physical educator.

 Biography

 Born to Edward Hitchcock Sr., the geologist and President of Amherst College, and wife Orra White, Hitchcock attended Williston Seminary as a boy and continued his education while following in his father's footsteps by entering Amherst College in the fall of 1845.
 Hitchcock Jr. graduated from Amherst college in 1849.
 From 1850 to 1861, with the exception of a single year (1852–53), he was teacher of elocution and natural science at Williston Seminary.
 In 1853, he obtained the degree of doctor of medicine from the Harvard Medical School.
 The same year, after receiving his doctorate, he married Mary Judson.
 They had ten children; three of whom died in infancy.
-Hitchcock Jr. returned to Amherst College in 1861 as professor of Hygiene and Physical Education.
+Hitchcock Jr. returned to Amherst College in 1861 as professor of Hygiene and Physical Education at the request of the college trustees, led by Nathan Allen, M.D., of Lowell, after the salutatorian and the valedictorian of the Class of 1859 died during their college course.
 Hitchcock Jr. was the first ever physical educator.

 History

 Colleges had hired physical educators since the early 1820s, but Edward Hitchcock Jr. is generally credited with being the first formal physical educator at the collegiate level.
 He believed in the importance of sound physical health for college students, so that the mind could accomplish its best work and students could look forward to "the promised labor of a long life."
 To achieve that goal, he developed systems of physical training intended to appeal to the students both mentally and physically.
 His program at Amherst became a model for college and secondary school programs nationally and internationally.
 The development of this first college program was Hitchcock's major contribution to the field of physical education.